aiidateam/aiida-tutorials/docs/sections/calculations/errors.md

 ```

 This creates a folder of the form `submit_test/[date]-0000[x]` in the current directory.
+The folder contains all the inputs as they would be used by AiiDA to run the code in the target computer.
-Open a second terminal and:
+You can open a second terminal and do the following quick checks before continuing:

 * open the input file `aiida.in` within this folder
-* compare it to the input Data Nodes you created earlier
+* compare it to the input data nodes you created earlier
 * verify that the `pseudo` folder contains the needed pseudopotentials
 * have a look at the submission script `_aiidasubmit.sh`

 :::{note}

 The files created by a dry run are only intended for inspection and there is no point in applying any correction to them directly.
-AiiDA will re-create the input files from the input nodes at the time of any subsequent submission, so you have to make sure that those input nodes have the correct content.
+AiiDA will re-create the input files from the input nodes at the time of any subsequent submission, so you have to make sure that it is those input nodes that have the correct content.

 :::